Meet The Board

 FOTS not only offers support to its members but it also offers hope and I am proud to be on the Board of Directors and to lend whatever help, compassion and hard work I can to assist anyone who needs it.

 Hey y’all, my name is Shay Tyler and I am so excited about serving on the board for FOTS.
 In 2000 I graduated from Paducah Tilghman High School and 15 years later I earned my Bachelors Degree from Murray State.
 In May of 2018 I graduated from Bethel University with a Masters Degree in Criminal Justice.
-I am currently employed by Paducah Public School as a Social Worker and I have worked in this district for 8 years.
+I am currently employed by Paducah Public School as a Social Worker and I have worked in this district for over 8 years.
 I am the proud single mother of two amazing boys Vic 18 and Kam 11.
 Kam was diagnosed with Autism at 18 months old so being apart of FOTS means a lot to us and we hope to meet some amazing people and families along the way.